bilgino/angularforddd/README.md

 }
 ```

-Due to performance implications, it's not recommended to embedding `getters` in the view's template.
+Due to performance implications, it's not recommended to embedding `getters` in the view template.
 Instead, we will use public properties.
-Hardcoding transformation methods in the view model causes tight coupling.
-A better approach is to process data transformation like filtering,
-sorting, grouping or destructuring etc. in the reactive stream pipe and hand over the result to the object factory.

 **» Object Factory Pattern for View Models:**<br/>